Google Webmaster Tools

 What is life?
-What physically is different from a frog that is alive and one that is dead if we analyzed every chemical reaction?
+What is physically, or chemically, different in a frog that is alive from one that is dead if we analyzed every chemical reaction?
 What leaves a frog at the time of death, from a scientific view.
 Can life be created in a lab?

-A friend of mine and I were speaking honestly about what has been invented during our lifetimes.
+A friend of mine and I were speaking honestly about the discoveries and what has been invented during our lifetimes.
 It’s amazing.
 What will the next generations see in their lifetimes?
-Will discovery of new knowledge plateau, or at least slow down?
+Will the rate of discovery of new knowledge plateau, or at least slow down?
 Assuming the earth will withstand another 20 years of abuse, what will the world, and living on the earth, look like?

 If matter can be teleported, maybe sometime in the future, molecules would be transformed into energy (electricity) and returned back to being matter at the receiving end exactly in the position and condition it had been before.

 But life consists of the seen and the unseen.
 In other words, until science defines life, they cannot advance teleportation.
-If they put me into a teleporter in Chama and zapped me New York Star Trek style, they may someday be able to assemble the molecules back into their original position, but not their original condition.
-There is no guarantee that the body they retrieve from the teleporter would be alive.
+If they put me into a teleporter in Chama and zapped me to New York some day, Star Trek style, they may be able to assemble the molecules back into their original position, but not their original condition.
+There is no guarantee that the body they retrieve from the teleporter in New York would be alive.

 An honest atheist will admit that life consists of the seen and unseen, and the unseen is a mystery.
 We call that mystery “spiritual”.
-If there is a spiritual reality, there has to be a god (or God).
+If there is a spiritual reality (if the spiritual exists), there has to be a god (or God).
 A massive explosion in the universe past could not assemble something that is seen and unseen, a living creature, no more than blowing up the Library of Congress would create the 2018 Encyclopedia, bound in volumes.

 If there is a God, He has to be the ultimate mathematician, engineer, biologist, geologist, and any other form of scientist you can imagine.
 He had to have created the seen and the unseen.

-To me (and you will need to come to your own conclusion), it seems that if there is a God, He would communicate to us.
-He would relay to us some sort of purpose in this experiment we call “life on earth”.
+To me (and you will need to come to your own conclusion), it seems that if there is a God, He would want to communicate with us and would have the power and creativity to do so.
+He would relay to us some sort of purpose for this experiment we call “life on earth”.

-If God communicated with us, it would have to be a time-tested, perfect message that we could understand and a way we could somehow find.
+If God communicated with us, it would have to be a time-tested, perfect message that we could understand and a path we could somehow find.

-If we have opposed God’s plan, there would undoubtedly be retribution.
-If any human was to survive that retribution, that survival would have to be part of God’s plan.
+And, if we have ever opposed God’s plan, there would undoubtedly be retribution.
+If any human was able to survive that retribution, that survival would have to be part of God’s plan.
 He would have to grant to us forgiveness for opposing the one with all the power.
 He would have to offer forgiveness by grace, something we could never deserve.